stevhens/iOS-Magic8Ball/README.md

 ## What is Magic 8 Ball

-Dicee app is an app to roll dices.
-We can make the die roll at the press of a button or by shaking our phone.
 This Magic 8 Ball app is a simple decision maker app.
 This app simply gives random answer when we press `Ask` button.

 ## What I've learnt